Generate a Real Improvement in Punch Speed

 Now, as I’ve said before on this blog I’m not a physiologist and therefore can’t really begin to talk with any authority about fast twitch muscle fibre, genetic pre-disposition etc etc. However, what I can say with certainty is that both as a boxer and as a coach, I have witnessed (both in myself and others) a significant improvement in punch speed as a direct result of some simple measures taken in the gym.

-In this article I’ll outline 5 activities that can be undertaken by you in order to significantly improve your punch speed.
-You should feel this improvement after no more than a couple of weeks, so stick with it!
+In this article I will outline to you 5 things that you can nail to improve your punch speed.
+You should feel this improvement after no more than a couple of weeks so do stick with it.

 1. Ensure Proper Technique

-The object of improving punch speed is to increase your success rate of landing shots, pure and simple.
-You can possess the greatest punch speed on the face of the earth, but if you have poor technique in terms of delivering your punch, this speed is next to useless.
+The objective of improving punch speed is to increase your success rate of landing shots.
+You can possess the greatest punch speed on the face of the planet, but if you have poor technique in terms of delivering your punch this cobra-like speed is next to useless.
 Poor technique will mean that your opponent will spot your shot coming.
 A flaring elbow will give away your jab.
 A draw back of the arm will identify when your straight back hand is on it’s way.
 Executing an effective feint will give you a split second advantage when going for an opening.

-So, make sure that your technique is perfect so that improving your punch speed will actually bring benefits.
-Check out the end of the article for some prime video guidance on good technique.
+So make sure that your technique is perfect so that improving your punch speed will actually bring benefits.
+Check out the end of the article for some prime video guidance on good technique or alternatively you can go to the Top 10 Boxing Training Videos for clean and precise guidance.

 2. Speed in the Mind!